SPARK Pre-teen Mentoring Curriculum

 Strategies supporting educational equity

-SPARK Pre-Teen Mentoring Curriculum includes strategies for customizing for context.
+SPARK Pre-teen Mentoring Curriculum includes strategies for customizing for context.
 This includes specific guidance for reflecting on the lived experience of students and adjusting instruction as deemed appropriate.

 /